 The team worked closely with surgeons to develop hundreds of cohorts that aggregated comparable surgical cases based on more complete information, eliminating the variability.
 In cases of ACL surgeries, for instance, those procedures where both the ACL and LCL were repaired were compared only to each other, while ACL-only procedures were compared only to other ACL-only procedures.

 Creating cohorts wasn’t simply a matter of looking at data in a new way.
 It took thousands of work hours from cross-functional work teams that included perioperative nurses, consultants, and data specialists.
-The effort required pouring through clinical notes and collaborating with surgeons over a period of years to develop cohort definitions that were more precise, specific, and meaningful than broader CPT, DRG, or ICD-defined groupings.
+The effort required poring through clinical notes and collaborating with surgeons over a period of years to develop cohort definitions that were more precise, specific, and meaningful than broader CPT, DRG, or ICD-defined groupings.

 Moving forward called for more than cohort data alone – it required buy-in from surgeons of every specialty and cooperation among perioperative staff, directors, administrators, and supply chain leaders.